zuestmedia/zmtheme-app/readme.txt

 This is the core of the ZuestMedia-Theme-Framework to build completly modular WordPress Themes, which can be edited with ZMPlugin Template-Editor and Customizer.

 == Changelog ==

+= 1.1.2 =
+* New: Margin Horizontal Settings in nav
+* Update: Nav Modules optimized
+* Update: UIKIT to 3.21.11
+* Removed: Padding in menu 0 and use gap instead

 = 1.1.1 =
 * Fix: view condition option "all single posttypes" added